nortonsk/gooddata-cn-terraform/README.md

 1. Find out what the [latest version number of GoodData.CN is](https://www.gooddata.com/docs/cloud-native/latest/whats-new-cn/).

-1. Create a variables file called `settings.tfvars` that looks like this:
+1. Create a variables file called `settings.tfvars` for your provider.

+    For AWS:
     ```terraform
     aws_profile_name       = "my-profile"      # as configured in ~/.aws/config
     aws_region             = "us-east-2"